akash-mitra/autovel/readme.md

 # Automatic Code Generator for Laravel

-Stop creating those same Models, Create Update Delete Views, Controllers, migrations manually.
-Just tell autovel the table structures and let it create all of them in a second for you.
-Then you can of course customize if you need.
+Stop creating the same Models, Create/Update/Delete Views, Controllers and migrations manually.
+Just tell *Autovel* about your deata structures and let it automatically create all of those for you.

+In a few seconds, you get automatically created model, view, controller for each resource with fully working New, Edit, Delete functionalities in the frontend.

 # Setup

-1. Create a new directory under the laravel working directory.
-2. Download all the files in the new directory
+1. Install Laravel and create scaffolding (`php artisan make:auth`)
+2. Within the Laravel Install Directory, Download *Autovel* from https://github.com/akash-mitra/autovel.git
-3. Modify the `autovel.json` as per your need
+3. Modify the `autovel.json` as per your project datastructure (see below for options)
 4. Run autovel.php
+5. Fullstack automation complete with both backend and frontend work.

 ## Example `autovel.json` Config File